-This is a great point to start, a classic case for the experienced sustainability consultancy STEINBACH STRATEGIEN.
-For the initial meeting with some of the executives, a brief initial analysis of the company and the industry is carried out: What already exists, what are the most important topics, where are the likely sticking points?
+This is a great starting point, a classic case for the experienced sustainability consultancy STEINBACH STRATEGIEN.
+For the initial meeting with some of the executives, we conduct a brief preliminary analysis of the company and its industry: What is already in place, what are the key topics, and where are potential stumbling blocks?

 CSRD reporting?
 We can take our time with that too, because the first thing to do is to lay the foundations: collect figures, answer customer questionnaires properly, build structures, involve employees in central areas such as purchasing in sustainability, measure the carbon footprint, write content for an initial sustainability report.
 Always with a pragmatic eye on what is feasible, no cookie-cutter approach.
 Pulling, pushing, occasionally applying the brakes, coaching – and also having a frank talk every now and then.